StuPro-TOSCAna/TOSCAna/docs/dev/webapp/components.md

 The csar-view shows information about a CSAR.
 Like the transformation-view it also shows the CSAR processing phases and its status.
-And it also holds the log view.
+It also holds the log view.

 ## log

 ![](img/log_view.png)

 The log shows the server log in a table.
-Angular is destroying the log formatting there fore the log component replaces all white spaces in a log entry with `&nbsp;`, a non-breaking space.
-This components also has a drop down menu where a user can select the different log levels he wan to see.
+This components also has a drop down menu where a user can select the different log levels he wants to see.
 The default log level is **DEBUG**.
-There are only logs visible that have the type of the selected log level or are of the type of one of the levels below.
+In general, log lines with a less severe log level than the current threshold are not displayed.

 ## message